 (email at email@example.com)

-Nikos studies and examines issues in macroeconomics, macro-finance, and financial intermediation (banking).
-His policy-oriented research combines empirical and theoretical economics/financial economics, and employs Bayesian financial and macro-econometrics, Econophysics within a Gaussian framework, Economic Networks and Information Theory, Equilibrium Theory, Dynamic Optimization and Dynamic Stochastic General Equilibrium (DSGE) models.
+Nikos has a broad interest in empirical and theoretical economics / financial economics, with an emphasis on employing Bayesian financial and macro-econometrics, Econophysics within a Gaussian framework, Economic Networks and Information Theory, Equilibrium Theory, Dynamic Optimization and Dynamic Stochastic General Equilibrium (DSGE) models.
 His research interests include international macroeconomics and monetary economics, macro-finance and international finance, credit and financial intermediation.
 More information is available in his personal webpage.

 Nikos has received the 2017 Dean’s Award for Teaching in Economics & Finance, and has gained experience working for 10 years in the financial industry, at Hargreaves Hale Stockbrokers (U.K.), Frontier Capital Management (London) and Piraeus Bank (Athens), as a market risk quantitative analyst; hedge fund quant modeller, developer & arbitrageur; and portfolio officer in structured products, wholesale & corporate banking.